 STEP 4: Add the seafood, carrots, and snow peas, and bring the sauce to a boil.
 Reduce the heat to medium-low and simmer for 3 minutes until the seafood is cooked.
 Season with white pepper and toasted sesame oil.
 Give the cornstarch mixture a stir and add it to thicken the sauce.

 STEP 6: Place the crispy egg noodles on a serving plate and pour the seafood sauce over them.
+Let the noodles soak in the sauce for a few minutes before serving.
 Enjoy!

 Easy Birds Nest Noodles